 Your information and third parties

-Sometimes we share your information with trusted third parties.
-For example with:
+Sometimes we process and share your information with trusted third parties.
+For example, we share information with:

-service providers (e.g. printers, auditors, legal advisors and other professional advisors);
+service providers (e.g. assessment facilitators, printers, auditors, legal advisors and other professional advisors);

 other legal and regulatory bodies (e.g. The Central Bank of Ireland);